jkenney0501/dbt_superstore_dim_model/README.md

 Therefore, we extract all dimesions later from orders except employees.
 First, start with what might chnage and in this case, its the type 2 SCD's so we add them to the snapshots folder.

-Example of the simple code import using CTE's:
+Example of the simple code import using CTE's (we utiaize the ref() function to create additional dependencies in our DAG): SCD's are captured early, directly from source or stage layers, these are typically a first for me to work on.

 ```sql
 -- import employees file from raw dump in S3 to stage layer